-When Print Wizard analyzes the file, before printing, it will determine the maximum width needed for each column, adding one space for separation between columns.
+When Print Wizard analyzes the file before printing, it will determine the maximum width needed for each column, adding one space for separation between columns.
 In total, this determines the maximum line size needed for the report; this will affect the auto-fit mechanism in Print Wizard.
 If the maximum line size is too big to be legible (would print at more than 30 characters per inch), Print Wizard will adjust the tabs.
-This results in a multi-line output for each input line.
+This results in a multi-line output for each input line, with a separator line between records.